Financial-Times/origami/.github/ISSUE_TEMPLATE/pattern-proposal.md

 >
 > - What problem does the proposal aim to address?
 > - Are there any known caveats to the proposal?
-> - Which components, if any, would be affected by the proposal if it were accepted?
+> - Which components would be affected by the proposal if it were accepted?
-> - How would the proposal, if accepted, impact your workflow or that of other Origami users?
+> - How would the proposal impact your workflow or that of other Origami users if it were accepted?

 ## Supporting Examples

 > Include links to examples, research, or code to support your proposal, if any is available.
-It's also useful to have links to designs if there are any
+> It's also useful to have links to designs if there are any